 On a quarterly basis, the Company reviews and evaluates its mining interests for indicators of impairment or impairment reversals.
 Impairment assessments are conducted at the level of cash-generating units ("CGU").
+There were no impairments realized in year ended December 31, 2024.
 At the end of the fourth quarter ended December 31, 2023, the Company recorded an impairment charge of \$6.0 million in relation to Relief Canyon as a result of a decrease in the Company's market capitalization below its consolidated net assets value.
 This decrease in market capitalization was the result of the decrease in precious metal prices and market capital flows among other factors.
 The Company performed an assessment of all its CGUs and identified an impairment charge on its Relief Canyon property, plant and equipment carrying value of \$6.0 million.
 The valuation was determined through the fair value of the contained gold equivalent ounces at Relief Canyon based on a market approach of comparable companies, primarily in the feasibility, construction, and production stage of mining.
-In addition, previously the Company recorded a total impairment of \$13.4 million at the end of the third quarter of 2022 in relation to Relief Canyon as a result of a decrease in the Company's market capitalization below its consolidated net assets value and \$55.6 million at the end of the first quarter of 2021 in relation to Relief Canyon as a result of changes to Relief Canyon's expected gold production.

 CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
 Each operating mine, development and exploration project represents a separate CGU.
 If an indication of impairment exists, the recoverable amount of the CGU is estimated.
 An impairment loss is recognized when the carrying amount of the CGU is in excess of its recoverable amount.
-The assessment for impairment is subjective and requires management to make significant judgments and assumptions in respect of a number of factors, including estimates of production levels, operating costs and capital expenditures reflected in the Company's life-of-mine plans, the value of in situ ounces, exploration potential and land holdings, as well as economic factors beyond management's control, such as precious metals prices, discount rates, foreign exchange rates, and observable net asset value multiples.
+The assessment for impairment is subjective and requires management to make significant judgments and assumptions in respect of a number of factors, including estimates of production levels, operating costs and capital expenditures reflected in the Company's life-ofmine plans, the value of in situ ounces, exploration potential and land holdings, as well as economic factors beyond management's control, such as precious metals prices, discount rates, foreign exchange rates, and observable net asset value multiples.
 It is possible that the actual fair value could be significantly different than those estimates.
 In addition, should management's estimate of the future not reflect actual events, further impairment charges may materialize, and the timing and amount of such impairment charges is difficult to predict.

-The Company's audited consolidated financial statements for the year ended December 31, 2023 contain going concern disclosure
+The Company's audited consolidated financial statements for the year ended December 31, 2024 contain going concern disclosure

-The Company's audited consolidated financial statements for the year ended December 31, 2023 contain disclosure related to the Company's ability to continue as a going concern.
+The Company's audited consolidated financial statements for the year ended December 31, 2024 contain disclosure related to the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to raise additional capital, achieve sustainable revenues and profitable operations, and obtain the necessary financing to meet obligations and repay liabilities when they become due.
 No assurances can be given that the Company will be successful in achieving these goals.
 If the Company is unable to achieve these goals, its ability to carry out and implement planned business objectives and strategies will be significantly delayed, limited or may not occur.
 The Company's financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
 There are no guarantees that access to equity and debt capital from public and private markets in Canada or the U.S. will be available to the Company.